cbillowes/curious-programmer-copernicium/courses/full-stack/02-routes.md

 ```

 React Router is seemingly the most popular way to add page routing in React Apps.
-It is used very frequently in React projects.
-What you'll learn in the video below:
+The video below offers:

-- Crash course for beginners.
+- A crash course for beginners.
-- Learn how to use React Router v6.
+- Learning how to use React Router v6.

 `youtube:https://www.youtube.com/embed/59IXY5IDrBA`